-“poster” attribute defines an image to show as placeholder before the video plays.
+“poster” attribute defines an image to show as a placeholder before the video plays.

 “autoplay” attribute causes the video to automatically play as soon as it is ready.

-“preload” attribute defines if and how the video should be loaded when the page loads.
-By default it’s set to “metadata”.
+“preload” attribute defines if and how the video should be load when the page loads.
+Default is “metadata”.

-- metadata – only metadata should be loaded when the page loads
+- metadata – only metadata should load when the page loads.

-- none – the video should not be loaded when the page loads
+- none – the video should not load when the page loads.

-- auto – the video should be loaded entirely when the page loads
+- auto – the video should load entirely when the page loads.

 “height” attribute defines the height of the video.